jdgarwick/SonicPi/README.md

 Notice that `if` statements have three parts:

-* The question to ask
+* The question to ask - "is the answer to the one_in flip 2?"
-* The first choice of code to run (if the answer to the question is yes)
+* The first choice of code to run (if the answer to the question is yes) - sample drum kick
-* The second choice of code to run (if the answer to the question is no)
+* The second choice of code to run (if the answer to the question is no) - sample drum cymbal

 Typically in programming languages, the notion of yes is represented by the term `true` and the notion of no is represented by the term